sagarchaurasia176/Code-Analyzer-chrome-extension/README.md

 We welcome contributions!
 If you have ideas for improvements or want to report bugs, feel free to check out the project repository and contribute to its development.
 ---

-With **TC-Analyzer**, optimizing algorithms has never been easier.
+With **Code-Analyzer**, optimizing algorithms has never been easier.
 Whether you're a beginner learning data structures or a seasoned developer working on performance-critical applications, this extension is the perfect tool to refine your code efficiently!